vinithmh/candidate_cv_matching_job_description/README.md

 - **Text Preprocessing for Consistency**: It preprocesses both job descriptions and resumes, ensuring consistency and meaningful comparisons by removing noise, stopwords, and inflections.

-- **Utilization of Pretrained Models**: Leveraging state-of-the-art pretrained models like DistilBERT from Hugging Face, the system converts text data into dense vector representations (embeddings).
+- **Utilization of pre-trained Models**: Leveraging state-of-the-art pre-trained models like DistilBERT from Hugging Face, the system converts text data into dense vector representations (embeddings).

 - **Calculation of Cosine Similarities**: The project calculates cosine similarities between job descriptions and candidate resumes to determine the best fit candidates for each position.